afollestad/aesthetic/README.md

 ```

 You use `Aesthetic.get()` to retrieve the current attached `Aesthetic` instance, set theme properties,
-and `apply()` theme. **This will trigger color changes in the visible screen without recreating it, and
+and `apply()` theme. **This will trigger color changes in the visible Activity WITHOUT recreating it.
-the properties will be persisted automatically.**
+The set theme properties will also be persisted automatically.**

 ---